Ojas-Singh/oOo/README.md

 ```
 Usage: [arg1] can be
     fresh       ->     To take fresh stack.
-    start       ->     start data aquisition.
+    start       ->     Start data aquisition.
-    plot        ->     plot the collected data. with [arg2] as bead number.
+    plot        ->     Plot the collected data with [arg2] as bead number.
     stackplot   ->     Plot stack graph.
 ```